• Reading time:25 mins read

 • No eye relief for wearers of regular eyeglasses or shooting glasses;

-• Tripod does not have a height adjustment.
+• The tripod does not have a height adjustment.

 Pentax PF-80ED-A Spotting Scopes

-Angled Spotting Scope black housing is equipped with a brand renowned original Pentax 70509 20X-60X SMC Zoom Eyepiece with 80 mm objective lens.
-Magnesium-alloy body is sturdy and shock-resistant for internal parts, and not heavy.
+Angled Spotting Scope black housing is equipped with a brand-renowned original Pentax 70509 20X-60X SMC Zoom Eyepiece with an 80 mm objective lens.
+The magnesium-alloy body is sturdy and shock-resistant for internal parts, and not heavy.

 Pros: